 We are no longer accepting applications for 2019.
-Check back early next year for 2020 applications.
+Click here to download the 2020 application.

-The total cost of the six-week program is $795/child.
-A deposit of $75 /child will be required to hold your spot once acceptance into the program has been communicated.
+The total cost of the six-week program is $1000/child.
+A non-refundable deposit of $100 /child will be required to hold your spot once acceptance into the program has been communicated.
 The remaining balance will be collected during the required parent-teacher conference in May.
 Tuition assistance may be available through The Family Support Program at the link below.

 The Family Support Program is a state-run program that provides funding to parents who have kids with severe disabilities and who meet other income criteria.
 Some REACH applicants have successfully received Family Support grants that pay the entire tuition for REACH.
 To see if you qualify, contact Kirsti Tankersley at Orange Grove 423.664.5120 or visit this website for Family Support Program information and to download the application.

 REACH was created by two moms of kids with autism, Melissa Post and Stacey Porter, who wanted a summer program for students who both seek and thrive in an educational routine and classroom schedules.
 They also wanted them to continue improving and working on their IEP goals during the summer months.
 Melissa and Stacey were sure to collect IEP progress data, and they found that students in REACH not only do not regress on their IEP goals… they showed progress.
 The REACH program continues to help students with autism and typically developing peers learn, grow, and thrive.